Research

 This paper introduces software packages for efficiently imputing missing data using deep learning methods in Python (MIDASpy) and R (rMIDAS).
 The packages implement a recently developed approach to multiple imputation known as MIDAS, which involves introducing additional missing values into the dataset, attempting to reconstruct these values with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing data.
 These steps are executed by a fast and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
 To help users optimize the algorithm for their particular application, MIDASpy and rMIDAS offer a host of user-friendly tools for calibrating and validating the imputation model.
 We provide a detailed guide to these functionalities and demonstrate their usage on a large real dataset.

 • When do voters respond to campaign finance disclosure?
-Evidence from multiple election types, Political Behavior, 2022, pp. Jan-24.
+Evidence from multiple election types, Political Behavior, Vol. 45, No. 4 (2023), pp. 1309-1332.
 Abstract

 In recent American elections political candidates have actively emphasized features of their fundraising profiles when campaigning.
 Yet, surprisingly, we know comparatively little about how financial information affects vote choice specifically, whether effects differ across types of election, and how robust any effects are to other relevant political signals.
 Using a series of conjoint experiment designs, I compare the effects of campaigns’ financial profiles on vote choice across direct democratic and representative elections, randomizing subjects’ exposure to additional political cues.
 I find that while the financial profile of candidates can affect vote choice, these effects are drowned out by non-financial signals.
 In ballot initiative races, the explicit policy focus of the election appears to swamp any effect of financial information.
 This paper is the first to explore the comparative effects of financial disclosure across election type, contributing to our understanding of how different heuristics interact across electoral contexts.